Once you know how to grow kale there’s no going back. It’s healthy and tasty, easy to cultivate and looks good in your garden. What’s not to like?

 To grow kale as an early summer crop, the seeds can be sown indoors in modules or seed trays in early spring, or sown directly into the ground once it has warmed up in spring.

 'Starter plants can be transplanted outside 3-5 weeks before the last frost in your area,' says Amy Enfield, horticulturalist for Bonnie Plants.

-For a fall or winter harvest, plant out 6 to 8 weeks before the first fall frost.
+For a fall or winter harvest of kale, plant out 6 to 8 weeks before the first fall frost.
 In warmer areas (zones 8, 9 and 10) you can continue planting through the fall.

 How do you start kale seeds?

 If you’re starting the kale seeds off inside, you can simply sprinkle the seeds onto potting compost, lightly cover with compost and water.

 If you prefer, you can soak the seeds in tepid water for 24 hours before sowing.
 This should speed up germination.

 If you’re sowing in rows directly into the earth, sow 3 or 4 seeds together, every 12 inches (30cm), half an inch (13mm) deep, allowing 18 inches (45cm) between rows.